“GEC GRADUATE NAMED AS NCEF SHINING STAR”

 - The students learn basic work skills such as social media, operations, maintenance, administrative duties, data work, budgeting, and event planning while earning paid stipends.

 - The GEC Junior Committee is a part of the center’s Entrepreneurial Apprenticeship Program and was established to empower and engage students in decision making in their school for rules, disciplines, activities, and events.

-- They have created the store to reward their fellow students at the center for good grades, manners, and behavior.
+- They have created the GEC Reward Store to reward their fellow students at the center for good grades, manners, and behavior.
 The students earn points and then convert the points into dollars to purchase items at the store.

 - Etiquette lessons offered at Cypress Woods where students learn hospitality skills.

-After 17 years of existence and looking towards the future, we are thrilled to announce many new ways you can support us.
-In collaboration with the Community Foundation of Collier County, the Gargiulo Education Center has now established an endowment fund where contributions will be held and invested for lifetime giving.
-The fund was created to ensure the longevity of our commitment to the future success of our students.
+As a part of our new fundraising initiatives, we are thrilled to announce many new ways you can support us.
+Now you have the option to donate not only to our annual programs and educational activities, but you can also give a lifetime gift to GEC as well.
+In collaboration with the Community Foundation of Collier County, the Gargiulo Education Center has established an endowment fund where contributions to the fund will be held, invested in an endowment fund for lifetime giving.
+This Fund was created to ensure the longevity of our commitment to the success in our students’ future.